In this blog post, I'll share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!

 Additionally, you might find the following articles useful.

-Oh boy, here we go again… That old email list building advice.
+Oh boy, here we go again...
+That old advice about growing your email list.

-After all these years and countless preaching that email list building is the best method for growing your blog tribe, this advice still stands valid today in 2019.
+After all these years and endless preaching that email list building is the best method for growing your blogging tribe, this advice still stands valid today in 2021.

-Emails aren’t going to be replaced by anything new anytime soon, regardless of what you’ve read, or what changes we see in web technology.
+Emails aren't going to be replaced by anything new anytime soon, regardless of what you may have read or been told.

 So, if you're yet to make a start on building that email list, then please, what are you waiting for?